Top Patio Paver Pattern Trends for 2023 | Unilock

 12. Irregular Pattern

-In an irregular pattern, pavers are arranged in an asymmetrical formation using irregular shapes, such as hexagons, octagons, and other non-rectangular shapes.
 To achieve an irregular pattern, you’ll want to plan out the pattern in advance by laying out the pavers in the desired pattern on a flat surface, such as a driveway or garage floor.

 Irregular Pattern